Przemsonn05/Bank-Churn-Prediction/README.md

 | **Recall** | **66%** | The model detects nearly 2/3 of all customers who are actually leaving. |
 | **Precision** | **64%** | When the model flags a risk, it is correct 64% of the time (minimizing "spam" and costs). |

-### What drives churn?
-(Insights)
+## 🔍 Key Drivers of Attrition (Feature Analysis)

-Model analysis (SHAP & Feature Importance) revealed critical risk factors:
+Model interpretability analysis (utilizing SHAP values and Feature Importance) identified the following primary determinants of churn:
-1.  **Number of Products:** Customers with **3 or 4 products** are in the critical risk group.
-However, having exactly 2 products significantly increases loyalty.
-2.  **Age:** The **45-60 age demographic** shows a much higher tendency to resign.
-3.  **Activity:** Inactive members (`IsActiveMember = 0`) are significantly more likely to churn.

-**Strategic Recommendation:**
-Focus retention efforts on **inactive clients aged 45+ holding >2 products**.
-Due to the model's high precision, the bank can safely offer this segment higher-value incentives (e.g., cash bonuses) with minimal risk of wasting budget on customers who would have stayed anyway.
+Product Portfolio Saturation:

+- High Risk: Customers holding 3 or 4 products exhibit a drastically elevated probability of attrition.

+- Optimal Engagement: Conversely, a holding of exactly 2 products correlates strongly with high retention, suggesting an optimal level of service utilization.

+Demographic Risk Factors:

+- The 45-60 age cohort demonstrates the highest propensity to exit, indicating a need for tailored value propositions for mid-to-late career individuals.

+Member Engagement:

+- Dormancy: Inactive status (IsActiveMember = 0) serves as a leading indicator of churn.
+Active engagement acts as a significant retention buffer.

+## 💡 Strategic Recommendation

+- Implement a High-Precision Retention Strategy: Resource allocation should prioritize inactive clients aged 45+ holding >2 products.

+- Rationale: Leveraging the model's high precision (64%), the bank can deploy high-value intervention tactics (e.g., financial incentives, premium support) with confidence.

+- ROI Impact: This targeted approach mitigates the risk of resource misallocation (wasting budget on customers likely to stay) while maximizing the retention of high-value, at-risk accounts.

 ---